EGPostema/DrawerDissect/README.md

 Put all images in ~/drawers/fullsize.
 Ensure they are .jpgs, though the code could probably be modified to handle other file formats if needed.
 It is helpful to have a consistent naming convention for the drawers that is also taxonomically descriptive (if applicable).

-Make sure that process_images.py is modified for the user's roboflow details (API key, workspace, model names, versions, and desired confidence/overlap).
-The easiest way to do this is to edit the script directly in the terminal with the command ```nano process_images.py```
+Make sure that process_images.py is modified for the user's roboflow details.
+You will need to find the following information:
+- API key
+- Workspace id
+- Model names and versions
+- Desired model confidence/overlap.

 You API key is PRIVATE to your own account.
 Make sure not to share this widely.
 Here's how to find roboflow API key: https://docs.roboflow.com/api-reference/authentication